Ichneutica paracausta

 Ichneutica paracausta is a moth of the family Noctuidae.
 This species is endemic to New Zealand.
 It is found locally in the central North Island, is widespread in the South Island and can also be found in Stewart Island.
 I. paracausta is variable in colour, but as it has a distinctive black streak on its forewing as well as a wing pattern that is characteristic, I. paracausta is unlikely to be confused with other species.
 It is present on the North Island volcanic plateau as well as Little Bush Reserve in Hawkes Bay in the North Island as well as in tussock grassland, alpine and subalpine shrubland and in alpine forest.
 Larvae have been recorded as feeding on grasses, a pupa has been found in a cocoon under the bark of a tree and adult moths are on the wing from October to January.

 Taxonomy

 This species was first described by Edward Meyrick in 1887 using two specimens collected at Castle Hill by John Davies Enys.
 Meyrick originally named the species Mamestra paracausta.
 The lectotype is held at the Canterbury Museum.
-In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidopera, placed this species within the Graphania genus.
+In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidoptera, placed this species within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica paracausta.